 The primary objective of our executive compensation program is to provide a total compensation package designed to attract, motivate, and retain executive officers with the skills, energy, and commitment required to achieve our short-term and long-term strategic objectives, which we believe will positively impact long-term value.
 As described in this Proxy Statement, we seek to reward achievement through performance-based compensation in the form of our Short-Term Cash Incentive Plan, and Long-Term Equity Incentive Plan, which we balance with certain guaranteed elements of compensation, including base salary and employee benefits.
-Our executive compensation program promotes strong alignment between the interests of our executives with those of our stockholders by tying a significant portion of compensation to the achievement of key short-term and long-term strategic objectives.
-Overall, we seek to ensure that the total compensation opportunity available to our executive officers is appropriate for each executive given their respective scope of responsibilities and ability to impact our results.
+Our executive compensation program promotes strong alignment between the interests of our executives with those of our stockholders by tying a significant portion of compensation opportunity available to our executive officers is appropriate for each executive given their respective scope of responsibilities and ability to impact our results.